+Homework Assignments

-Homework Assignments Due Date: Prior to classes 2, 3, 5, 6, 7, 9 Weight: 10%
+Due Date: Prior to classes 2, 5, 6, 7, 9

+Weight: 10%

 Your instructor will provide you with homework that is based on your material from the course's texts.
-This can come in the format of a Microsoft Form, Short writing response.
-All homework will be provided on the Moodle Learning Management System.
+This can come in the format of a Microsoft Form, Short writing response or other format.
+All homework will be provided on the Moodle Learning Management System or through Microsoft Teams site.

-Assignment 1: Critical Response Writing Assignment Due Date: Class 3 Weight: 20%
+Assignment 1: Critical Response Flipgrid Assignment

+Due Date: Class 4 Weight: 20%

 How we develop as a professional in large part begins with an ongoing reflection and analysis of who we are as individuals and this should occur at regular intervals throughout our careers.
 Consider the various areas that influence who you are from Chapter 1.
 Students are first required to summarize and analyze each of the areas of influence using evidence from the text.
+Your facilitator will provide students with a Flipgrid response code and 3-5 minutes to respond to.